DLR-SC/tigl/doc/gui.md

    __Default: 5__.
  * Background color: base color of the 3D viewer's background gradient.

-@image html images/tiglviewer_displaysettings.jpg
+@image html images/tiglcreator_displaysettings.jpg
-@image latex images/tiglviewer_displaysettings.jpg  "The display settings dialog" width=7cm
+@image latex images/tiglcreator_displaysettings.jpg  "The display settings dialog" width=7cm

 __Debugging__

  * Enumerate faces: If enabled, a number will be displayed next to each face in the viewer.
 This helps to understand the order of face creation.
 Mostly useful for TiGL developers. __Default: off__
  * Debug boolean operations: Boolean operations tend to be quite unstable due to the problems in the OpenCASCADE kernel.
-   To improve the debugging of such operations, TiGL Viewer can export intermediate geometries as BREP files to disk.
+   To improve the debugging of such operations, TiGL Creator can export intermediate geometries as BREP files to disk.
-   These files can again be displayed in the TiGL Viewer.
+   These files can again be displayed in the TiGL Creator.
 In case of an error, these files should be send to the TiGL developers.
 The files are placed inside the current working directory. __Default: off__

-@image html images/tiglviewer_debugging.jpg
+@image html images/tiglcreator_debugging.jpg
-@image latex images/tiglviewer_debugging.jpg  "The debugging dialog" width=7cm
+@image latex images/tiglcreator_debugging.jpg  "The debugging dialog" width=7cm